 This article was originally published on Sales Hacker by Rex Biberston.

-If you would like to learn more about cold calling and the fundamentals of sales development, check out our best-selling book, Outbound Sales, No Fluff.
+If you would like to learn more cold calling tips and about the fundamentals of sales development, check out our best-selling book, Outbound Sales, No Fluff.

 We don’t get ahead by leaving others behind – we believe in sharing what we know.
 If you or your team could use help building or maintaining a scalable system for outbound sales, or simply need some advice, we’d love to see how we can help!
 Drop us a line here.